 Kinzua Bridge State Park

-The 339-acre Kinzua Bridge State Park, located in McKean County, is the home of the newly reinvented Kinzua Viaduct.
-The Viaduct, once known as the longest and tallest railroad structure at 2,053 feet long and 301 feet high, was partially destroyed by a tornado in 2003.
+The 339-acre Kinzua Bridge State Park, located in McKean County, is the home of the reinvented Kinzua Viaduct.
+The Viaduct, once the longest and tallest railroad structure at 2,053 feet long and 301 feet high, was partially destroyed by a tornado during 2003.

-In 2011, the engineering masterpiece was reinvented as the Kinzua Bridge skywalk, a new pedestrian walkway where visitors can stroll 600 feet out on the remaining support towers, peer miles out into the Kinzua Gorge, and gaze down through the partial glass platform at the end of the walkway.
+Reinvented as a pedestrian walkway during 2011, visitors can stroll 600 feet out on the remaining support towers, peer miles out into the Kinzua Gorge, and gaze down through the partial glass platform at the end of the walkway.

-The new Kinzua Bridge State Park Visitor Center and Park Office features great views, exhibits, and information about the surrounding area.
+The Kinzua Bridge State Park Visitor Center and Park Office features great views, self-guiding exhibits, and information about the surrounding area.

 Picnicking and trail opportunities are available.
 The Kinzua Bridge Scenic Byway is a designated shared use hike/bike corridor.